-The Amyotrophic Lateral Sclerosis (ALS) Multidisciplinary Clinic at Massachusetts General Hospital provides high-quality care along with access to the latest treatments and research opportunities for patients with amyotrophic lateral sclerosis, commonly known as Lou Gehrig’s disease.
+The Amyotrophic Lateral Sclerosis (ALS) Multidisciplinary Clinic in the Healey Center for ALS at Mass General provides high-quality care along with access to the latest treatments and research opportunities for patients with amyotrophic lateral sclerosis, commonly known as Lou Gehrig’s disease.

 ALS Care at Every Stage